jhockersmith/EntropicHashGeneration/README.md

      $$H = -\sum_{x \in X} p(x) \log_2 p(x)$$
      where p(x) is the probability of occurrence of each value x in the data set.
 #### Script Usage
-The main.py script provided in the repository demonstrates the use of the framework.
-It captures an image using a Python script and then calculates the entropy of the captured image.
+The App.java program provided in the repository demonstrates the use of the framework.
+It takes a user-defined image and then calculates the entropy of the specified image.

 #### Code Explanation
   1. Data Collection: The main method prompts the user to input the path to the image file.